 - Find the instance for which you want to create a custom image.
 In the Actions column, choose .

-The image can be used only after snapshots of all disks have been created.
+- Click Create.
+Note The image can be used only after snapshots of all disks are created.
 Image creation may take a while.